TarikGul/math-vis/README.md

 Im using three.js instead of plan WEBGL because of the readabiity and documentation with Three.js.
 Its a growing community, and I really like some of the tooling their API has to offer.
 That being said this is the first time im using it.

 Here are some gifs so far.
 The Torus is finished for the most part.
-I am having touble with the Mandelbulb, There is something wrong with my mathematically understanding of the mandelbulb so its just print a sphere with a concentration near the polar points specifcally the starting.
-But I was able to find really cool behaviors that I would never be able to understand without the visuals with where my high level mathematics is right now.
+I am having touble with the Mandelbulb, There is something wrong with my mathematical understanding of the mandelbulb so it just prints a sphere with a concentration near the polar coordinates of our original hypercomplex set of numbers.
+But I was able to find some really cool behaviors that I would never be able to understand without the visuals with where my high level mathematics is right now.

 ![Torus](./public/Torus.gif)